 AMD devised a unified gaming strategy in March this year that addresses its plan to drive the gaming market across consoles, cloud platforms, tablets and PCs.
 It believes that gaming is one of the key pillars of its semi-custom chip business.

-AMD recently introduced its future road-map for the fast growing embedded computing market.
+Last year, AMD introduced its future road-map for the fast growing embedded computing market.
 In addition to the new improved x86 processors, the company unveiled its first ARM-technology based processor, extending its ambidextrous strategy to embedded markets.
 It is now the first company to offer its customers both ARM and x86 architecture based solutions for low-power and high-performance embedded compute designs.

 Collaboration With ARM To Help Tap Growth In Servers